1. What constitutes a school day?

 2. How are the hours of a school day computed?

 A school day is determined from the start to the close of each student's daily instructional schedule.
+Scheduled hours include up to 30 minutes per day of recess but does not include the lunch period.

 3. The first bell for a particular school rings at 8:15 a.m.
 The next bell rings at 8:25, at which time all students are expected to be in the building and on their way to classes.
 The last bell rings at 8:30 and all students are required to be in a classroom.
-When does instructional begin?
+When does instruction begin?

 Instructional time is counted from 8:30 a.m.